Eddie Cochran: Session musician and producer

-Another aspect of Cochran's short but brilliant career is his work as backup musician and producer.
-In 1959 he played lead for Skeets McDonald at Columbia's studios for "You Oughta See Grandma Rock" and "Heart Breaking Mama".
+Another aspect of Cochran's short but brilliant career is his work as a session musician and producer.
+In 1959, Cochran played lead for Skeets McDonald at Columbia's studios for "You Oughta See Grandma Rock" and "Heart Breaking Mama".
 In a session for Gene Vincent in March 1958, he contributed his trademark bass voice, as heard on "Summertime Blues".
 The recordings were issued on the album A Gene Vincent Record Date.